Monday- Thursday: 8:00am – 7:00pm

 Whether on campus or a remote student you can sign in and wait in a virtual line.
 We will alert you when you are getting closer to the front of the line so you have time prepare.

 All 2022-23 applications must be submitted by 11:59 p.m.
 CT on June 30, 2023.

 SSC must have an official high school or HSE transcript on file for those who plan to use Financial Aid.
 In order for a transcript to be deemed “official” it must be received in a sealed envelope and include the school seal and graduation date.
 A current state issued photo ID is needed for proof of residency.
 Contact Admissions at (708) 210-5718 (se habla Español) for more information or to schedule a tour.

-Three Tips To Make The Financial Aid Process Go More Smoothly
+Tips To Make The Financial Aid Process Go More Smoothly